faucetsdn/daq/schemas/udmi/docs/gateway.md

 the [UDMI specification](../README.md).
 For example, an older BacNET based system could use a gateway to translate on-prem communications into UDMI.

-See the
+The
-[Google Clout IoT Core Gateway Documentation](https://cloud.google.com/iot/docs/how-tos/gateways) for an overview of how gateways work.
-This document details specifically how this manifests itself using UDMI.
+[Google Clout IoT Core Gateway Documentation](https://cloud.google.com/iot/docs/how-tos/gateways) for an overview of the cloud-side implementation of a gateway.
+UDMI, then, specifies an additional layer of specification around the associated message formats.

 Conceptually, there are two types of entities involved: the _gateway device_, and the _proxied device_.
 Both of these are 'devices' in the sense that they have an entry in a cloud registry and have device-level UDMI data, but they have fundamentally different roles.